 Since 2010, I have attended the Association of American Geographers Annual Meeting.
 The conference is in a different city each year, which aides my quest of visiting new ballparks.
 Three of the four years I have gotten to visit a new ballpark; 2012 was the lone exception because the conference was in New York in February.
 So I am hoping to visit some ballparks around Tampa, Fla.,

 Last summer during MiLB.com’s Mascot Mania promotion, I became enamored with the Clearwater Threshers mascot: Phinley.
 So I’d like to visit that ballpark and get my photograph taken with him.
 I hope to visit a few other ballparks in the region, but have not committed to visit any beyond the Threshers’ Bright House Field.

 For the past three summers, I have spent a week in Cincinnati, Ohio, working as an AP Human Geography reader, and on each trip I try to visit at least one new stadium.
 This year I want to visit each of the minor league teams in Kentucky.

-I have previously saw the Louisville Bats with my mom on June 13, 2005, which was well before I started my blog.
+I have previously seen the Louisville Bats with my mom in 2005, which was well before I started writing about my ballpark travels.
 I have never seen the Bowling Green Hot Rods or Lexington Legends play a game.
-When I was an undergrad at the University of Kentucky in the mid-90s there was a lot of discussions about bringing a minor league team to the city, but the Legends didn’t come to the Bluegrass until after I had left UK.
+When I was an undergrad at the University of Kentucky in the mid-90s there was a lot of discussions about bringing a Minor League team to the city, but the Legends didn’t come to the Bluegrass until after I had left UK.